DS202-at-ISU/lab-2-lab_2_team_2/README.md

 dataset isn’t perfect though as there are gaps, especially around which homes were sold multiple times, the construction years, and basement sizes.
 But what’s clear is that most properties are regular single-family homes ranging in 1,000-2,000 square feet.
+It was interesting to see how much the housing market in Ames can vary, even within a small area.
+These differences make it clear that both location and home features play major roles in determining price.
+Overall, this dataset gives a realistic look into how diverse housing trends can be, even in one city.

 ## Step 2: Main Variable: Sale Price